topic-embedded-products/meta-topic/README.md

 cd build

 # Edit local.conf to match your setup.
-In particular, check the paths to
-# the Xilinx tools.
 vi conf/local.conf

 # The default machine is "topic-miami-florida-med-xc7z015", change it in the